 Prior to joining the Shugoll Research team, Robbie worked in business development positions with Liquidity Services, Inc. and Monumental Sports & Entertainment, where he thrived at building relationships and developing a consultative sales process that allowed his clients, prospects, and partners to feel valued.
 In his spare time, Robbie enjoys mentoring kids, playing and watching sports (rooting for the University of Miami Hurricanes and Washington DC’s professional teams), traveling, and spending time with his family and friends.

 Margo Thronson '10

 Margo Thronson graduated from Potomac in 2010 and attended the school with her siblings, Lauren '12, and Eric '17.
-While at Potomac, Margo was Senior Class President, co-captained the cross-country team, and co-lead Breakfast Club and Model UN.
-She has fond memories of making new friends when she joined the school in 9th grade, being on the state championship cross-country team her freshman year, and playing the clarinet in band for four years.
-Her favorite classes included 11th-grade English with Faye Kronish and AP Spanish Literature with Alex Thomas.
+While at Potomac, Margo was Senior Class President, co-captained the cross-country team, and co-led Breakfast Club and Model UN.
+She has fond memories of making new friends when she joined the school in ninth grade, being on the state championship cross-country team her freshman year, and playing the clarinet in band for four years.
+Her favorite classes included eleventh grade English with Faye Kronish and AP Spanish Literature with Alex Thomas.

-Margo graduated summa cum laude from William and Mary in 2014 with a degree in Accounting and Finance.
-She received the Gibbs Award for outstanding academic achievement at the William and Mary business school, and now she is a licensed Certified Public Accountant.
+Margo graduated summa cum laude from William & Mary in 2014 with a degree in Accounting and Finance.
+She received the Gibbs Award for outstanding academic achievement at William & Mary's Mason Business School, and now she is a licensed Certified Public Accountant.
 Margo currently works for Ernst & Young in McLean, assisting with financial due diligence for mergers and acquisitions.
-In her spare time, Margo enjoys traveling and spending time with her friends and family in the DC area.
+In her spare time, Margo enjoys traveling and spending time with friends and family in the DC area.

 Anita Winsor-Edwards '79